-The Old City of Jerusalem is divided into four quarters; The Jewish Quarter, The Armenian Quarter, The Christian Quarter, and The Muslim Quarter.
+The Old City of Jerusalem splits into four quarters; The Jewish Quarter, The Armenian Quarter, The Christian Quarter, and The Muslim Quarter.
 The walled city is entered by one of seven entry gates, although the busiest for tourists is the Jaffa Gate next to which is the Tower of David Museum, providing the history of Jerusalem within the Old City Walls.
 Each quarter has its own unique atmosphere and observations, sites and smells, and experiences.

 The Jewish Quarter’s narrow alleyways open up as you reach the Western Wall Plaza and the wall itself.
-At times of Jewish festival the wall can be crowded, and observing the tourists brushing alongside daily prayers here is an interesting site.
-Anybody can go up to the wall, although men and women have separate areas, and men should cover their heads (there are paper kuppels available), and women wear modest clothing.
+At times of Jewish festivals, the wall can be more busy than ever.
+Observing the tourists brushing alongside daily prayers here is an interesting site.
+Anybody can go up to the wall, although men and women have separate areas.
+Men should cover their heads (there are paper kippahs available), and women should wear modest clothing.
 It is customary to place a small prayer on a piece of paper within a crack on the wall.
-Amazingly the vast Western Wall represents just a tiny percentage of this elevation of the Temple, and the Western Wall Tunnels accessed via the plaza, allow visitors to see even more of the wall underground.
+Amazingly, the vast Western Wall represents just a tiny percentage of this elevation of the Temple.
+The Western Wall Tunnels, accessed via the plaza, allow visitors to see even more of the wall underground.

-The Muslim Quarter is a huge contrast to the Jewish Quarter its streets are busier, more crowded, with vendors, especially within the famous Shuk selling all varieties of products.
-In contrast to the other quarters where shops are generally selling religious or tourist-appealing products, here the Shuk is literally an ancient shopping mall in the 21st century where one can practicing their bartering skills and buy almost anything imaginable.
+The Muslim Quarter is a huge contrast to the Jewish Quarter.
+Its streets are busier and more crowded, with vendors – especially within the famous Shuk – selling all varieties of products.
+In contrast to the other quarters where shops are generally selling religious or tourist-appealing products, here the Shuk is literally an ancient shopping mall in the 21st century where one can practice their bartering skills and buy almost anything imaginable.

 The smallest quarter of the Old City is the Armenian Quarter.
 This area is home to some 2,500 Armenians, an ancient community who have resided here for over 2,000 years.